Dr. Rajkumar: Mass appeal and popularity

 He was considered as a strong symbol of Kannada identity.

 Bollywood actor Prithviraj Kapoor had requested Rajkumar to act with him in a Hindi movie but Rajkumar had refused the offer in spite of Hindi movies having wider market than Kannada.
 Later, Prithviraj Kapoor went on to share the screen with him in the Kannada movie Sakshatkara directed by Puttanna Kanagal.
 He had also refused to appear in a cameo for Amitabh Bachchan's 1983 Hindi movie Coolie as he did not want to appear in a non-Kannada movie.
 Further, he thought that it would not be good for an actor to look down on another actor as the scene involved Amitabh touching the feet of Rajkumar's character - a sequence which appeared before the introduction song of Amitabh's character.
 In spite of having appeared only in Kannada movies, he was reasonably popular amongst the non- Kannadigas too.
 His films have inspired many non-Kannadigas to learn the language.
 In spite of strong Kannada conservatism in his movies, they were noted to have transcended the barriers of language to connect with the ethos of the nation.

 Kuvempu considered him to be the most suitable ambassador to propagate his idea of Universal Human (Vishwamanava).
-His 1972 movie Bangaarada Manushya was credited for inspiring the urban youth to take up farming by popularizing modern farming technology.
+His 1972 movie Bangaarada Manushya was credited for inspiring the urban youth to take up farming by popularising modern farming technology.

 Bollywood actor Anil Kapoor had called him "The emperor of all actors".
 Rana Daggubati had revealed that he had referred Rajkumar's performance in the 1983 movie Bhakta Prahlada for his preparation for the role of Hiranyakashipu.